Number 17A

+Number 17A is an abstract expressionist painting by American painter Jackson Pollock, from 1948.

 The painting is oil paint on fiberboard and is a drip painting, created by splashing paint onto a horizontal surface.
 It was painted a year after Jackson Pollock introduced his drip technique.
 The piece was featured in the August 1949 edition of Life that made Jackson Pollock a celebrity.